Hamish Linklater: Career

-While first establishing himself on the stage, he made his big-screen debut in 2000's Groove.
-That was followed by his role as CNN correspondent Richard Roth in the HBO movie Live from Baghdad.
-He has since appeared in numerous movies, including Fantastic Four (2005).
+Given his pedigree in the theater, he first established himself on the stage and made his big-screen debut in 2000's Groove.
+That was followed by his role as CNN correspondent Richard Roth in the HBO film Live from Baghdad.
+He has since appeared in numerous films, including Fantastic Four (2005).
 He had a recurring role on the television show American Dreams as well as Gideon's Crossing.
 He was second-in-line to play Logan on Dark Angel, but the role went to Michael Weatherly.

 From 2006 until 2010 he was a main cast member in the CBS sitcom The New Adventures of Old Christine, as the brother of Christine Campbell, played by Julia Louis-Dreyfus.
 In July 2006, Linklater appeared in Keith Bunin's The Busy World Is Hushed opposite Jill Clayburgh off-Broadway at Playwrights Horizons.
 He played the title character in Hamlet at South Coast Repertory in Costa Mesa, California and the Long Wharf Theater in New Haven, Connecticut.

-On Halloween 2007, Linklater appeared in an episode of Pushing Daisies on ABC, entitled "Girth".
+On Halloween 2007, Linklater appeared in an episode of Pushing Daisies on ABC, titled "Girth".
 He also completed the film The Violent Kind.
 He appeared in The Public Theater's 2009 production of Twelfth Night at Shakespeare in the Park as Sir Andrew Aguecheek, opposite Anne Hathaway, Audra McDonald and Raul Esparza.

 In 2011, he starred with Miranda July in The Future.
 He made his Broadway debut in October 2011 in Theresa Rebeck's new play Seminar opposite Alan Rickman, Jerry O'Connell, Lily Rabe, and Hettienne Park.
 In 2013, he played Brooklyn Dodgers pitcher Ralph Branca in the Jackie Robinson biopic film 42.
 Linklater also joined the cast of Aaron Sorkin's The Newsroom in a recurring role, playing senior producer Jerry Dantana.
 He remained for six episodes, until earning the role of Andrew Keanelly on the CBS series The Crazy Ones, which premiered in September 2013.
 In 2017, Linklater was cast in a recurring role in the FX original series Legion, based on the Marvel Comics character, and was promoted to the main cast for its second season.
 Also in 2017, he had a small role in the third season of the FX black comedy crime drama series Fargo, created by Legion showrunner Noah Hawley.